josmar-crwdstffng/angular/aio/content/guide/file-structure.md

 When you run this command, the CLI installs the necessary Angular npm packages and other dependencies in a new workspace, with a root-level application named *my-project*.
 The workspace root folder contains various support and configuration files, and a README file with generated descriptive text that you can customize.

-By default, `ng new` creates an initial skeleton application at the root level of the workspace, along with its end-to-end tests.
+By default, `ng new` creates an initial skeleton application at the root level of the workspace, along with the associated end-to-end tests.
 The skeleton is for a simple Welcome application that is ready to run and easy to modify.
 The root-level application has the same name as the workspace, and the source files reside in the `src/` subfolder of the workspace.

-This default behavior is suitable for a typical "multi-repo" development style where each application resides in its own workspace.
+This default behavior is suitable for a typical "multi-repo" development style where each application resides in an associated workspace.
 Beginners and intermediate users are encouraged to use `ng new` to create a separate workspace for each application.

 Angular also supports workspaces with [multiple projects](#multiple-projects).